ceec/enstars-dev/README.md

     This will bring up the containers for the development environment.

-3. Create a /src folder and clone the main enstars repo into it.
+3. Create a /src directory and clone the main enstars repo into it.

     `mkdir src`